-In any vehicle market, the availability and cost of fuel will play a critical role in shaping what types of vehicles are purchased and how much they are driven.
+92. In any vehicle market, the availability and cost of fuel will play a critical role in shaping what types of vehicles are purchased and how much they are driven.
 Brazil has developed a healthy market for domestically-produced ethanol and the vehicles sold in that country reflect this fuel choice.
 In parts of Europe, diesel fuel has provided the most economical option for many drivers, which has led to a large number of diesel passenger cars.
-In the U.S., the vast majority of the light duty fleet is gasoline powered, but there are large numbers of E85-capable vehicles and most of the U.S. gasoline pool contains up to 10% ethanol.
+In the United States of America, the vast majority of the light duty fleet is gasoline powered, but there are large numbers of E85-capable vehicles and most of the United States of America gasoline pool contains up to 10 per cent ethanol.

-In the future, the volume of biofuels, including alcohols and biodiesel is expected to increase.
+93. In the future, the volume of biofuels, including alcohols and biodiesel is expected to increase.
 Other technologies, such as coal-to-liquids may also play a role.
 However, one area that is garnering much attention is resurgence in natural gas from previously-unrecoverable reservoirs using new technologies such as hydraulic fracturing.
-Such "fracking" in the U.S. has driven natural gas prices down to very low levels, making CNG-fueled vehicles attractive from a refueling perspective, although the refueling infrastructure and vehicle market have not yet caught up with the fuel supply.
+Such "fracking" in the United States of America has driven natural gas prices down to very low levels, making CNG-fueled vehicles attractive from a refuelling perspective, although the refueling infrastructure and vehicle market have not yet caught up with the fuel supply.
 However, it is important to note that natural gas can be used as a base stock to synthesize a number of liquid fuels and can be used to generate electricity for grid-connected vehicles.